Submissions

 • Negotiation research spans many disciplines (Thompson, 1990).

-Note: When citing multiple references, list them in alphabetical order by the first author.
-Multiple references by the same author are listed in order by date, below:
+When citing several works together, list them in alphabetical order by the first author's surname; multiple works by the same author are ordered by year:

 • Becker and Seligman's (1996) findings contradicted this result.